-Kraken, a cryptocurrency exchange company that was founded in 2011, has announced on Tuesday that the firm is going to donate over $250,000 as part of efforts towards an intended Ethereum blockchain upgrade.
+Kraken, a cryptocurrency exchange company that was founded in 2011, announced on Tuesday that the firm is going to donate over $250,000 as part of efforts toward an intended Ethereum blockchain upgrade.
 The company hopes that a collaborative and supportive effort like this will undoubtedly help bolster Ethereum in the long run.

 Kraken Hopes to Give Back to the Open-Source Developers